On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Main results

+\begin{rem} One example of a sequence of distributions (approaching (\ref{E7}) arbitrarily closely) is illustrated in (\ref{E80}), which is a time sharing between a CSCG and an OOK (with a low probability for the On signal) distributed inputs. \end{rem}

 From Theorem \ref{T0}, it is verified that for $n\geq 2$ in (\ref{E54}), the capacity of an AWGN channel in (\ref{E69}) for $r_p=\infty$ is independent of the value of the delivered power constraint, i.e., $P_d$.
 That is, given $P_a$, the capacity $C(P_a,P_d,\infty)$ is constant with $P_d$.
-This is represented in Figure \ref{F0}, where the solid line illustrates the capacity $C(P_a,P_d,\infty)$ achievable by $\pmb{x}\sim\mathcal{CN}(0,P_a)$, and the dashed line illustrates the capacity $C(P_a,P_d,\infty)$ that can be approached arbitrarily using time sharing\footnote{Given two distributions, one having high information (e.g. CSCG input distribution) and the other having high power (e.g. flash signalling \cite{Verdu_2002}), power splitting at the receiver is always better than time sharing \cite{Zhang_Keong_2013}.
+This is represented in Figure \ref{F0}, where the solid line illustrates the capacity $C(P_a,P_d,\infty)$ achievable by $\pmb{x}\sim\mathcal{CN}(0,P_a)$, and the dashed line illustrates the capacity $C(P_a,P_d,\infty)$ that can be approached arbitrarily using time sharing\footnote{We note that power splitting at the receiver (dividing the received signal into two streams with different power levels using a power splitter) results in a larger RP region \cite{Zhang_Keong_2013}.
 The main use of time sharing in our results is that from approaching the capacity point of view, time sharing is sufficient.
-We also note that, in a practical receiver, the information decoder and the energy harvester are separate.
-Accordingly, in practical applications, power splitting may still be preferred.} between distributions with high amount of information and distributions with high amount of power (see Appendix \ref{A0} for construction of such inputs).
+We also note that, in a practical receiver, the information decoder and the EH are separate.
+Accordingly, in practical applications, power splitting may still be preferred. } between high information distributions, e.g. CSCG inputs, and high power distributions, e.g. OOK inputs, (see Appendix \ref{A0} for construction of such inputs).

 Note that, the result of Theorem \ref{T0} is due to the fact that the function $g(r)$ is of the order of at least $4$.
-In Section \ref{Sec_Application}, we show that accounting for the nonlinearity of the rectifier at the receiver, the delivered power is dependent on higher order moment statistics of the channel input $\pmb{x}$.
-This, accordingly, explains why nonlinearity\footnote{We note that, in practice, nonlinearity of the energy harvester (rectenna) occurs in the low average RF input power regime..} is actually beneficial to system performance in contrast with the linear scenario (,i.e., $n=1$ in (\ref{E54})).
+In Section \ref{Sec_Application}, we show that accounting for the rectifier nonlinearity\footnote{We note that, in practice, nonlinearity of the EH (rectenna) occurs in the low average RF input power regime. } at the receiver, the delivered power at the output of the EH depends on higher order moments of the channel input $\pmb{x}$.